 Intrigued, I started to dig a bit deeper.
 I haven’t seen birch water sold in the health food stores in my area yet, so it was a new one to me.

 What is “Birch Water”?

 Birch water, also called birch tree water, is a beverage traditional to peoples living in the Baltic nations of Estonia, Latvia, and Lithuania.

 Collecting birch sap to make Byarozavik, which means “birch tree water” in Slavic, is similar to making maple syrup.
 The trees are tapped to extract the tree’s liquid.
 The process is performed in the Spring after all the frost is gone.

 Not surprisingly, birch water is rich in minerals such as potassium, zinc, and manganese.
-As such, the mildly sweet beverage can be considered an electrolyte replacing beverage similar to coconut water.
+As such, the mildly sweet beverage can be considered an electrolyte-replacing beverage similar to coconut and maple water.

 Birch Trees are a Source of Xylitol